Meet the Guest Speakers

 Vice Chair of Education

-Professor of Emergency Medicine at the Alpert Medical School of Brown University, RI
+Professor of Emergency Medicine at the Alpert Medical School of Brown University

 "I think if someone has even the vaguest inkling in a career in medicine then they can start to build a strong foundation in math and science.
 There's a well-worn path to success in the academic realm and it starts with a strong foundation."